houtenbos/krakura-bot/README.md

 ### Define your Trading Configuration

 The trading configuration of the arbitrage bot can be found at `src/config/trading-config.js`.
-This file defines the max trading size of supported currency pairs and the minimal profit margin your willing to take when executing a trade.
+This file defines the max trading size of supported currency pairs and the minimal profit margin you are willing to take when executing trades.
 Adjust this file to your liking and level.

 ```js
 module.exports = {